refactco/integration-toolkit-for-beehiiv/readme.txt

 2. Manual Import
 3. Automatic Import

-== Upgrade Notice ==
-= v1.0.0 =
-New: Initial release

 == Changelog ==

-= v1.0.0 =
-New: Initial release

-= v1.0.1 =
-Fix: Minor bug fixes

-= v2.0.0 =
-improvements: Added new features

-= v2.0.1 =
+= 2.0.1 =
-Fix: Resolved bugs and improved stability
+Enhancement: Resolved bugs and improved overall stability.
-Compatibility: Added backward compatibility with versions earlier than v2.0.0
+Enhancement: Added backward compatibility with versions earlier than v2.0.0.

+= 2.0.0 =
+New: Introduced new features and improvements.
+Enhancement: Changed the backend structure of the plugin to use background processing, significantly improving the import process speed.
+Enhancement: Enhanced the user interface and user experience of the plugin

+= 1.0.1 =
+Rename: Changed the plugin name to "WP to beehiiv Integration."
+New: Added beehiiv import option to the WordPress importer.
+Fix: Addressed various plugin bugs based on WordPress reports.

+= 1.0.0 =
+New: Added a global settings page.
+New: Imported posts from beehiiv using the API.
+New: Added support for multiple accounts and publications.